JannetEkka/asha-chatbot/docs/user_guide.md

 ## Conclusion

-Asha is designed to be your helpful companion throughout your career journey on the JobsForHer platform.
+Asha is designed to be your helpful companion throughout your career journey on the Herkey platform.
 By asking specific questions and providing clear information about your needs, you'll get the most value from your interactions with Asha.

 We hope this guide helps you use Asha effectively!
 Remember, the more you interact with Asha, the better it can assist you with your career journey.